NitnekB/movies-graphql/README.md

 1 - User

 - Create user
-- Login
+- Login using _jwt_

 2 - Movies

 - Create a new movie
-- Read movies a a specific one
+- Read a specific movie
+- Fetch all movies
 - Update a specific movie
 - Delete a specific movie

 A movie belongs to a user

-- Can be filter movies

 ## GraphQL

-Example of createMovie mutation
+GraphQL is an awesome query langage which always require HTTP _POST_ to make it works.

+Here's examples from what you can do on this small project:

+### mutation createMovie

 ```json
 mutation {